SingularityIndonesia/SingularityBaseMobile/Docs/README_POSTMANT_CLIENT_GENERATOR.md

 # Notes
 - Number prediction are limited to Int, Long, Float, and Double.
 BigDecimal and BigInteger are currently not yet supported.
 - Avoid using scientifict notation for more accurate number prediction.
 If you use scientifict notation, type willbe resolved as string.
-- Query params is still in progress.
-We suggest you to use body json instead.
+- Query params is now working!
 - Multi dimensional array model is not yet supported.
 - List response body is not yet supported.
-Please use json instead for response body.
+Please use json object instead for response body.